-Select a wall to climb - Use this icon to return to the Cyberclimber main screen to select a wall to climb.
+Select a wall (home) - Return to the main screen, select another route to climb.

 Objective: Get to the top (the two red holds).
 Improve your skill, try harder climbs.
 Learn to set your own routes and send them in for others to try.
 All the routes are user submitted.

 A little more info: You can watch a video demonstration to get a little more info.

 Select Difficulty Level: Orange walls are easy.
 Green walls are a moderate level of difficulty, and blue walls are difficult.
 Walls are user submitted and each routesetter sets the difficulty level based on his/her judgement.

 Select a Wall: Swipe finger or drag mouse to spin the wall carousel.

 Move Arms and Legs: Click a hold to move an arm or leg.
 If the hold is "out of reach" you will get a "bad move" :(